keptn-contrib/servicenow-service/README.md

-# ServiceNow Keptn service
+# ServiceNow keptn service

 The servicenow-service is a keptn component that can be used for create events and update alerts in ServiceNow

-The servicenow-service listens to Keptn events of type:
+The servicenow-service listens to keptn events of type:

 sh.keptn.events.problem.open